Demitsi/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Display a certain amount of lines in /etc/passwd
+Display the first 10 lines